JL710/iced-guide/src/wasm/wasm.md

 Iced has the ability to compile to web assembly (WASM).
 With that, you can run your iced app in the normal web browser.

+When run on the web, iced uses a canvas to render the application to it.
+Previously, there was the [`iced_web`](https://github.com/iced-rs/iced_web) repository that used another approach, but since it was hard to maintain, support was dropped.
+As of today, `iced_web` is out of date and not maintained.

 ## Preparation
 Before we start, we need to get the tools for compiling for the web.